Is this topic for you?

 Many Canadians do not get enough vitamin D from food only, and may need to take supplements.
 Osteoporosis Canada recommends that all Canadian adults take daily vitamin D supplements.
 Talk to your doctor about how you can get the right amount through supplements and what you eat.

-Weight-bearing exercises (walking, jogging, stair climbing, dancing, or weight lifting), aerobics, and resistance exercises (using weights or elastic bands to help improve muscle strength) are all effective in increasing bone density and strength.
+Weight-bearing exercises (walking, jogging, stair climbing, dancing, or weight lifting), aerobics, and resistance exercises (using weights or elastic bands to help improve muscle strength) are all effective in preventing osteoporosis.
 These kinds of exercise may also help reduce the risk of falling or of breaking a bone.
 For more information, see the topic Fitness.

 Limit alcohol use

 Heavy alcohol use can decrease bone formation.
 It also increases the risk of falling.
-Heavy alcohol use is 3 or more drinks a day.
+Limit alcohol to no more than 2 drinks per day.

 Smoking reduces your bone density and speeds up the rate of bone loss.
 For information on how to stop, see the topic Quitting Smoking.